 What are the risk factors?

-Doctors call it the silent disease since there is no external indication that one’s bones are weakening.
+Doctors call it a silent disease since there is no external indication that one’s bones are weakening.
 Many may not even know that they have osteoporosis until they’ve experienced severe back pain or a fracture.

-Other factors such as hormone imbalances, lifestyle choices, low calcium intake, eating disorders, long term use of steroids, and medical conditions such as cancer, IBS, lupus and celiac disease also increase your risk of developing osteoporosis.
+Other factors such as hormone imbalances, lifestyle choices, low calcium intake, eating disorders, long-term use of steroids, and medical conditions such as cancer, IBS, lupus and celiac disease also increase your risk of developing osteoporosis.

 What are the treatments for osteoporosis?